Andrei0872/my-dev-notes/articles/ngrx/ngrx-effects.md

       .subscribe(this.store);
     ```

-    This is possibile because the `Store` can act as a subscriber as well:
+    This is possible because the `Store` can act as a subscriber as well:

     ```ts
     // Store